-Web app testing is slightly different from traditional software testing.
+Web app or website testing is slightly different from traditional software testing.
 Web apps require an internet connection to work and moreover, web apps are accessed on various devices using various web browsers.
-To test all the possible scenarios and given the various ways the users can access the website, proper methods need to be decided.
+To test all the possible scenarios and given the multiple different ways in which the users can access the website, proper testing strategies need to be employed.

 In this web application testing tutorial, we will focus on website testing and look at some web application testing types with checklists.